MeganRoberts-dev/march-24-hackathon/README.md

 - The home page explains to the user what the site is about and displays the different 'happy' activities users can choose from, including Games, Soundscape, or Memes.

-- **Soundscape Page**
+- **Calm Page**

 ??ZZ???W?W??W  page on all devices <<><><<>>>

 - This page opens with the slogan 'Create a happy place.'
 It is a page where users can choose from a preselected sound to accompany an image of their choice (selected using the carousel of images).
 They can then sit back and enjoy the page, creating their own moment of calm in a busy, screen-filled day.

-- The music has in-built settings which allow a user to control volume and the colour of the sound area, allowing it to blend into the background of their image.
-Additionaly, users can "x" any music they don't want to appear on their page.
+- The pre-loaded music options offer flexibility, allowing users to position them anywhere on the screen.
+Coupled with the ability to adjust their appearance using the contrast slider, users can seamlessly integrate them with the background image, minimising distractions and enhancing the visual experience.
+The other in built options allow a user to pause the music, change the volume or remove any music they don't want to appear on their page.

+- Users have the option of adding their own sounds into the space using the "+" button and

 - The navbar on this page has additional features, all of which are explained to a user when the hover over the feature:

     - A user has another option for controlling the music and their space.
-They can stop all music, close the music setting menu and mute the music.
+They can add new music of thier choice, stop all music, close the music setting menu and mute the music.

      ![screenshot of soundscape navbar](documentation/screenshots/navbar_ss_options.png)